c-099/BluestacksCfgEditor/README.md

 # BlueStacks CFG Editor

-A Windows desktop editor for BlueStacks 5 keyboard and game-control mapping files.
+A Windows desktop editor for BlueStacks 5 `.cfg` game-control mapping files.

-> WARNING
+> WARNING!!
 > Editing a live BlueStacks configuration can break a control scheme.
 Keep a known-good copy of important configurations.

 ## Features